-- December 12 – Natural Heritage & Endangered Species Advisory Committee Meeting, West Boylston – The Natural Heritage and Endangered Species Advisory Committee will be meeting on Thursday, December 12, 2013, at the DFW Field Headquarters Office located at 100 Hartwell Street, Suite 230, West Boylston from 1:30- 4:30 P.M. in Conference Room A. Call MassWildlife at (508) 389-6360 for more information.
+- March 13 – Natural Heritage and Endangered Species Advisory Committee Meeting, West Boylston.
+The Natural Heritage and Endangered Species Advisory Committee will meet on Thursday, March 13, 2014, at the DFW Field Headquarters Office located at 100 Hartwell Street, Suite 230, West Boylston from 1:30- 4:30 P.M. in Conference Room A. Click here for Directions or call MassWildlife at (508) 389-6360 for more information.

 - Peregrine falcons return to establish their territories.
 Peregrines can migrate as far away as South America, but the falcons which nest here in Massachusetts probably don't go very far south.

 - March 30 – Bats of Massachusetts, Belchertown – Dr. Tom French, Assistant Director of DFW for the Natural Heritage and Endangered Species Program, will talk about the biology and current condition of bats in the Commonwealth.
 The program will include a discussion of White-Nose Syndrome, the fungal infection affecting bats in MA and throughout the Northeast.
 This event located at the Quabbin Visitor’s Center, which is handicapped accessible.
 The talk is from 2:00 – 3:00 P.M. and is open to the public.